 Superposed Deficit Spending and Taxes (CWL 15, 174)

 The continuing economic process is, of its nature, a practically dynamic process and it always is the current process.
-To analyze and explain practically continuous mechanical motion, one does not – as in the textbooks – take individual snapshots of a pendulum (oscillation) or a planet (ellipse) or a projectile (parabola) and explain what are continuous curves as a series of random, exogenous, efficient-causal shocks and resulting leaps of curves.
+To analyze and explain practically continuous mechanical motion, one does not – as in the textbooks – take individual snapshots of a pendulum (oscillation) or a planet (ellipse) or a projectile (parabola) and explain what are continuous curves as a series of random, exogenous, efficient-causal shocks and reactive leaps of curves.
 The force of gravity is not random nor is it, in modern field theory, exogenous.
-Rather one abstracts from the empirical residue of individuality, particular times and places, and the non-systematic divergence of actual frequencies.
-One will use subscripts representing continuous time and one will seek differential equations explaining normative relations among interdependent velocities and accelerations.
+Rather one abstracts from the empirical residue of individuality, particular times and places, and the non-systematic divergence of actual frequencies to discover a universal explanation , relevant in any instance.
+One uses subscripts representing continuous time and one will seek a set of differential equations, coherent with one another, explaining normative relations among interdependent velocities and accelerations.
 One observes the practically-continuous motion, takes measurements, plots straight lines and curves of motion, discerns abstract patterns of interdependence indicating implicit definitions and relations, explores formalisms to find primary implicit equations of patterns and continuity which might possibly serve to define explanatory concepts implicitly, and one goes on to discern which of these are implicit equations whose explanatory-conjugate terms mutually define and condition one another and whose field-theoretic formulation a) is isomorphic with and explanatory of the behavior of the phenomenon, b) explains the ideal process in the form of abstract conjugates implicitly related to and defining one another, and c) is universally relevant and applicable to the secondary, coincidental, concrete, boundary-value determinations occurring in a non-systematic manifold.
 These boundary-value determinations occurring in a non-systematic manifold might be particular taxation changes, (oil) price changes, physical catastrophes, or pandemics.

 One makes the creative key transition to explanation of the interrelated and linked velocities and accelerations by second-order terms.